Clear epoxy casting resin designed for deep sections, such as river tables, up to 50mm thick.

 Ask a Question

-In the currently selected pack size, this product is classed as 'Limited Quantity Dangerous Goods' for the purposes of transport.
-This means that transport restrictions apply to certain destinations.
+In the currently selected pack size, this product is classed as 'FULL Dangerous Goods' for the purposes of transport.
+This means that delivery is only possible to a limited number of countries (without prior arrangement).

 No restrictions or surcharges shipping by road to: